Learn the extensive history of Saratoga Springs’s natural mineral springs created millions of years ago.

-I grew up on the shores of Oneida Lake in upstate New York, surrounded by water in every form.
+My love affair with water started when I was young.
+I was raised on the shores of Oneida Lake in upstate New York, surrounded by water in every form.
 In the summer, the Verona Beach State Park and Sylvan Beach beaches were a haven to enjoy and have fun.
-In the winter, the snow piled so deep that, at times, we had to climb out of the front window just to remove the snow from the front door so we could open it.
-On the lake, where the ice was so thick, people drove their vehicles out to their ice fishing huts.
+In the winter, the snow piled so deep that, at times, we had to climb out of the front window to remove the snow from the front door so we could open it.
+My neighbors drove their vehicles out onto the lake, where the ice was so thick, to their ice fishing huts.

 Growing up surrounded by an abundance of water, I was perplexed when I heard a neighbor say that we would be paying for water one day.
 Why?